simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 Of special note are two files

-1. 📜 `scene.babylon` - this is a JSON file that contains all the information about your scene, such as the meshes, cameras, lights and so on.
-This goes right alongside the assets, like the textures
+1. 📜 `scene.babylon` - this is a simple JSON file that contains all the information about your scene, such as the meshes, cameras, lights and so on.
+This goes right alongside the assets, like the textures.
+As you manipulate the meshes and things in your scene, you're basically manipulating the contents of this file.

-2. 📜 `scene.editorproject` - this is also a JSON file, and it contains information used by the *editor*.
-For isntance, the list of the materials, the files list, globalConfigurations, and the current state of the tools, like what is open or closed, or what theme you have.
+2. 📜 `scene.editorproject` - this is also a JSON file, and it contains information used by the *editor itself*.
+For intance, the manifest of the materials, not just what is in your scene, but everything you've provided to the editor thusfar is in here.
+Similarly, the files list, global editor configurations, and the current state of the tools, such like what is open or closed, what theme you have  and things like that.
+As you're clicking about in the editor, you're thusly manipulating the contents of this file.

 I encourage you to open them both in your favorite editor (VS Code) and take a look.